nansencenter/DA-tutorials/notebooks/scripts/T1 - DA & EnKF.md

 envisat_video()
 ```

-### The EnKF
+### The ensemble Kalman filter (EnKF)

-The EnKF an ensemble (Monte-Carlo) formulation of the KF
+The EnKF is a Monte-Carlo formulation of the KF
 that manages (fairly well) to deal with the above challenges in DA.

 For those familiar with the method of 4D-Var, **further advantages of the EnKF** include it being:

- * Non-invasive: the models are treated as black boxes, and no explicit Jacobian is required.
+- Non-invasive: the models are treated as black boxes, and no explicit Jacobian is required.
- * Bayesian:
+- Bayesian:
-   * provides ensemble of possible realities;
+  - provides ensemble of possible realities;
     - arguably the most practical form of "uncertainty quantification";
     - ideal way to initialize "ensemble forecasts";
-   * uses "flow-dependent" background covariances in the analysis.
+  - uses "flow-dependent" background covariances in the analysis.
- * Embarrassingly parallelizable:
+- Embarrassingly parallelizable:
-   * distributed across realizations for model forecasting;
+  - distributed across realizations for model forecasting;
-   * distributed across local domains for observation analysis.
+  - distributed across local domains for observation analysis.

 The rest of this tutorial provides an EnKF-centric presentation of DA.

 ### DAPPER example

 This tutorial builds on the underlying package, DAPPER, made for academic research in DA and its dissemination.
 For example, the code below is taken from  `DAPPER/example_1.py`.
 It illustrates DA on a small toy problem.
 At the end of these tutorials, you should be able to reproduce (from the ground up) this type of experiment.

 Run the cells in order and try to interpret the output.
 <mark><font size="-1">
 <em>Don't worry</em> if you can't understand what's going on -- we will discuss it later throughout the tutorials.
 </font></mark>

 ```python
 import dapper as dpr